 Apple is renowned for its thoughtful approach to design, and this applies to iCloud too.
 Let’s take a closer look at a few of its features.

 iCloud Photos automatically backs up and stores all your media, and keeps it updated across your Apple devices.
 The original, full-resolution media is uploaded to the cloud to save space, while the lightweight versions are maintained on your device.
+It's worth finding out how check if your iCloud storage is full regularly.

 You can share media with an iCloud link or Shared Albums, but an Apple ID is necessary to view the shared files.
 Also, while the media is well-organized, there's no search functionality for Photos on the iCloud web app.